All Episodes

 But how's it going?

-And I'll say, absolutely not.
+And I will say, absolutely not.

-You know, it's a success every day when you get to live out your dream, when you get to do something you love and you get to enjoy it every single day.
+You know, it's a success every day when you get to live out your dream, when you get to do something you love, and you get to enjoy it every single day.

-It's not just about the end result, it's it's so much about the journey.
+It's so much about the journey.

 And for me, the entire process has been such a joy.